mckinneyjaiden5418/Instagram-Follower-Checker/README.md

 # Instagram Follower Checker

-See who you follow on Instagram that doesn't follow you back.
+See who you follow on Instagram that don't follow you back.

 ## How to Use